 The risk factors presented here are those considered to be specific to the EXEL Industries group and whose realization would be likely to have a significant net impact on the Group's business, financial position or outlook at the date of this Universal Registration Document.

-This section is not intended to present all of the Group's risk factors.
 Other risks, of which EXEL Industries is not aware at the date of this Universal Registration Document, may exist or arise.